tegaidogun/tegaidogun/README.md

 <h1>Oghenetega Idogun</h1>
 <p>
-Passionate game developer and software engineer skilled in Unity, Unreal, Blender and Python.
+Passionate software developer skilled in Python, Java, C and Unity.
 Led a few teams and mentored learners through computer science concepts and tools.
-I also write code as a hobby.
+I also make games as a hobby.
 </p>

 <h2>📫 Media</h2>